Hganavak/archive/_workshops/latex.md

 </textarea>

 ## Latex Environments
+<div class="instructor_note">Explain how some commands have opening and closing tags.
+Demonstrate center</div>

 Some commands have both *opening* and *closing* commands.
 These are generally referred to as `environments`, and you have already seen an example above.